Le Morne

 The Black River Gorges National Park is the largest protected forest of Mauritius.
 This nature reserve provides over 50 km of trails for trekking and exploring the rich and diverse flora and fauna of the island.
 There are nine species of birds unique to Mauritius, including the pink pigeon, which is staging a comeback from the brink of extinction.
 There are plenty in sight including the more endemic kestrel, fody and bulbul.

-The icon of the park is the number of waterfalls, especially Alexandra Falls in particular, pictured above.
-All these provide a panoramic view.
+The icon of the park is the number of overhanging waterfalls, especially Alexandra Falls in particular, pictured above.
+All these provide an excellent panoramic view.

 The region is also an important tea plantation.